 Member of BDA Accreditation Board

-SASC ( Member of the Standards of Assessment SpLD Committee)
+SASC Board Member (Standards of Assessment SpLD Committee)

 We offer bespoke consultancy, training and assessments

 Positive Dyslexia can offer bespoke consultancy, training and assessments for both children and adults.
 We have worked with companies such as the major Accounting firms, Banks, the Police and Armed Forces, Legal Firms and Schools.

 "The report was fantastic!